-20.7 When the "realnumber" notation is used it identifies the corresponding "base" 10 abstract value.
-If the "RealType" is constrained to "base" 2, the "realnumber" identifies the "base" 2 abstract value corresponding either to the decimal value specified by the "realnumber" or to a locally-defined precision if an exact representation is not possible.
+- 21.7 If an "EmptyElementReal" appears in an "XMLValueAssignment", then there shall be no occurrence of "TextReal" in that "XMLValueAssignment". - 21.8 When the "realnumber" notation is used, it identifies the corresponding "base" 10 abstract value, or plus zero.
+When a "realnumber" value is preceded by "-", it identifies the corresponding "base" 10 abstract values that are negative numbers, or minus zero.
+If the "RealType" is constrained to "base" 2, the "realnumber" or "-" "realnumber" identifies the "base" 2 abstract value corresponding either to the decimal value specified by the "realnumber" or to a locally-defined precision if an exact representation is not possible.